Age Owner Branch data TLA Line data Source code

 22 : : * the checksum on the data page, but during reading the checksum SHALL NOT be

-24 : : * being enabled will have checksums set, but reads won't fail due to missing or
+24 : : * enabled will have checksums set, but reads won't fail due to missing or

 25 : : * invalid checksums.
 Invalid checksums can be present in case the cluster had